As I made the curve around the south end of the lake I looked real hard for

 "saved" for future trips to Alaska!

-overcast skies until about 3 PM, when we drove in light to
+overcast skies until mid-afternoon, when we drove in light to

 moderate rain between Haines Junction and Whitehorse.
 It continued